HomeMy WebLinkAbout2024-03-19 Planning Board MinutesPRESENT:

 lawyer] will be available for reading in the record.

-PLANNING BOARD RESOLUTION NO. 3 OF 2024 - PRELIMINARY MOTION: TO PASS
+MOTION: TO PASS PLANNING BOARD RESOLUTION NO. 3 OF 2024 - PRELIMINARY

-AND FINAL APPROVAL, MINOR SUBDIVISION, 134, 136, & 140 UPDIKE ROAD, TAX
+AND FINALAPPROVAL, MINOR SUBDIVISION, 134, 136, & 140 UPDIKE ROAD, TAX

 PARCEL #4.-1-3